SecwatchERS/mapples/documentation-payload/mapples/contributing/C2 Profiles.md

 }
 ```

-## Adding Your Profile to Apollo Core
+## Adding Your Profile to Mapples Core

-Once you've created your new C2 profile, you'll need to add it to Apollo as a build option for C2 profiles.
+Once you've created your new C2 profile, you'll need to add it to Mapples as a build option for C2 profiles.

-In the Apollo project under the Apollo solution, add your new C2 profile as a project reference.
-Then, at the top of the `Apollo/Config.cs` file, add the following lines:
+In the Mapples project under the Mapples solution, add your new C2 profile as a project reference.
+Then, at the top of the `Mapples/Config.cs` file, add the following lines:

 ```
 using System;